 This section is optional.
 We encourage applicants to list experiences on their CV/Resume.

 Use this section to enter all licensures and certifications.
-Candidates must hold an RN license and an APRN certification (NP, CNS, CRNA, or Midwife) by the start of the program.
-If you will not have your RN license or APRN certification at time of application, you will be required to provide documentation of your license and certification before you can start the program.
+Candidates must hold an RN license by the start of the program.
+If you will not have your RN license at time of application, you will be required to provide documentation of your license before you can start the program.

 This section directs you to complete program-specific requirements.
-Please navigate to the University of Minnesota’s program and follow the instructions to complete the Documents and Questions sections.
+Please navigate to the University of Minnesota’s programand follow the instructions to complete the Questions, Documents and References sections.

-Application requirements for the University of Minnesota School of Nursing Post Graduate Certificate program include:
+Application requirements for the University of Minnesota School of Nursing DNP program include:

 - Current Curriculum Vitae/Resume